Click to Skip Ahead

 Summary

-Unless you have a service dog, whether you can take your pet into your local CVS will depend on that store’s policy.
-Checking their website or calling ahead to speak with the manager will help ensure that you don’t get into any trouble.
-CVS is more dog friendly than most other pharmacy chains, but many stores won’t allow pets.
+Unless you have a service dog, whether your local CVS will allow your dog inside depends on that store’s policy.
+Checking their website or calling ahead to speak with the manager will help ensure you don’t get into trouble.
+CVS is more dog-friendly than most other pharmacy chains, but many stores don’t allow pets.
 Fortunately, there are plenty of stores across the country, so there is a good chance that you can find one where you can take your pet.

 Featured Image Credit: skrotov, Shutterstock